liorosenman/flights_project/backend/readme.md

     11. get_all_flights
     12. Stored procedures ---
     13. Display fields, not ids
+    14. Remove ticket --- If the flight was full, it will be active again.
+    15. Status of a response.

 # When buying a ticket to a flight (Country and UserRoles exist): *6.12.24
     1. Create administator // DONE